 Domain-Driven Design: Strategic Patterns

-- Ubiquitous language - Shared vocabulary
+- Ubiquitous language — shared vocabulary within a context (not globally)

 ┌─────────────────────┐ ┌─────────────────────┐ ┌─────────────────────┐